Quick facts about Rokin, Amsterdam

 Among other things the narrator explains that in the old days people used to dump their trash straight into the river.
 Therefore archeologists are working alongside the metro station construction workers.
 The Amsterdam Museum will at some point no doubt feature an exhibition with many of the items found during the Noord/Zuidlijn construction process.

-By the way, during summer evenings the intersection between Spui and Grimburgwal — at the Rederij Kooij offices — provides some unique entertainment:
+By the way, during summer evenings the intersection between Spui and Grimburgwal — at the Rederij Kooij offices — used to provide some unique entertainment:

 - The modern Rokin Plaza building — which is also home to many offices — occupies the spot where, in 1977, Hotel Polen burned down in one of the largest fires in Amsterdam’s recent history.
 The fire, started by someone who smoked in bed, caused 31 deaths.